 The ideal time to take a cutting is spring or early in summer.
 When you cut, do it so that the cutting has two sets of leaves and a node.
 10 centimetres is a good length to aim for.

 You’re going to need a potting mix that is loose and well-draining (not soil).
-You can use perlite, vermiculite, sand, or peat moss as your mixture.
+You can use perlite, vermiculite, sand, or coconut coir as your mixture.
 Fill your chosen pot and make a hole for the cutting.

 Dip the end of the cutting into some rooting hormone and then place in the pot.
 Give it some water and let the growing process begin.